Join Here | Log In

 Flu season, genes, and solutions:

 The flu goes around each year — usually in November/December and then again in Feb/March in the Northern Hemisphere.
-Some years it seems worse than others.
-For the past decade, with the flu vaccine available, 10 to 40 million people in the US have gotten the flu each year.[ref]
+Even with the flu vaccine available, about 10 to 40 million people in the US get the flu each year.[ref]
+The WHO estimates that about 1 billion people get the flu each year, with about 3-5 million having more severe illness and 300,000–500,000 deaths (2017 numbers).[ref]

 Flu symptoms include: